Slevinski/slevinski.github.io/README.md

 ### License
 SignMaker
-Copyright (c) 2007-2015, Stephen E Slevinski Jr
+Copyright (c) 2007-2017, Stephen E Slevinski Jr
 Licensed under the MIT License

 - - -

 ## SignWriting 2010 Fonts
-Github repo: [signwriting\_2010\_fonts](https://github.com/Slevinski/signwriting_2010_fonts), currently version 2.0.1
+Github repo: [signwriting\_2010\_fonts](https://github.com/Slevinski/signwriting_2010_fonts), currently version 2.2.1

 SignWriting 2010 is a typeface for written sign languages which makes the entire International SignWriting Alphabet 2010 symbol set available in TrueType fonts.

 The Sutton SignWriting fonts are an updates revision of the SignWriting 2010 fonts which fixes the appearance and size for some of the symbols.
 The fonts are built with the SignWriting 2010 Tools.
-The Sutton SignWriting Fonts are used in the Sutton SignWriting Project.
+The Sutton SignWriting Fonts are used in the Sutton SignWriting Project and the SignWriting Looking Glass.

 Original symbol design by Valerie Sutton.
 Symbol image refinement in SVG by Adam Frost.